J&J Medical Connect

 SUMMARY

-• INLEXZO (gemcitabine intravesical system) is an intravesical drug releasing system (iDRS), referred to as TAR-200 in literature.1
+• INLEXZO (gemcitabine intravesical system) is an intravesical drug releasing system (iDRS), referred to as gem-iDRS and TAR-200 in literature.1

 • No prospective, randomized, head-to-head trials comparing the efficacy and safety of INLEXZO with nadofaragene firadenovec-vncg have been conducted.

-• The MAIC methodology can only adjust for baseline characteristics that were observed and reported.
-The inconsistently reported or missing confounders across trials may impact internal validity.
+• Limitations included that the MAIC methodology can only adjust for baseline characteristics that were observed and reported.
+Any confounders not consistently reported or missing across studies may affect internal validity.
 Differences in study designs and outcomes can introduce biases that cannot be fully addressed by MAICs.

 Product labeling